ecdogaroglu/social-hierarchies/README.md

 ```console
 $ pytask
 ```
-Runtime is aroun 10 minutes with the default configuration.
+Runtime is around 10 minutes with the default configuration.

 ## Modules